 That first accidental breath isn’t the only danger.
 When a person experiences cold water shock, he or she may begin to hyperventilate and lose mobility in their arms and legs.
 Often, this makes victims feel as though they are suffocating.
 If swimming alone, this can place a victim in grave danger.
 The person will not be able to escape the water, call for help or even stay afloat until the initial shock finally subsides.
 Sadly, by that point, it may be too late.

 How Cold is Too Cold?

 Water is considered “cold” when it dips below 77 degrees.
 Now, remember that 77 degrees is the starting point.
 This is the temperature where the body will not be able to generate enough heat to keep warm.
 The body has some security measures in place that can work against someone in a cold water shock situation.
 When the temperature drops, the body will automatically enter a sort of emergency heat conservation mode.
 It will attempt to secure the major internal organs by limiting the flow of blood to the extremities.
-That’s good news for the heart and lungs… but not so great for a frosty struggling swimmer.
+That’s good news for the heart and lungs… but not so great for a frosty swimmer struggling with cold water shock.

 As you may have guessed, the further down the thermometer drops, the faster the cold will affect the body.
 Eventually, all of this cold can lead to a case of hypothermia.
 This needs to be treated immediately.